dhh1128/codecraft.co/rockstars.md

 To temper my complaining just a wee bit, perhaps it's worth acknowledging one way that the "rockstar" metaphor <em>does</em> work: I have seen many performances during my career that were worthy of admiration--even applause.
 Working with people who are humble and smart and generous, who push the limits and raise the bar in all the best ways--that's an experience as memorable as any rock concert.
 Definitely worth the price of admission.

 Do you agree?

----

-Daniel Hardman (2015-03-07 22:18:51)

-Yes, it's really unfortunate that folks sometimes skip out just when the exacting work of maintaining a newly created codebase (finding and fixing all the subtle bugs, and trying to polish the rough edges) is beginning.
-What seemed like a good design early on can look pretty dismal when compromises begin to manifest their long-term consequences...

-I admire you for being the sort of guy who is in it for the long haul...

----

-Andy Lawrence (2015-03-10 22:54:48)

-Does this mean I should quit referring to you as the best rockstar, guru, code ninja that I know when people ask me "Do you know Daniel Hardman?"?

----

-Daniel Hardman (2015-03-10 22:58:28)

-Hah!
-Of course you should.
-You know lots of awesome coders (and you are one yourself). :-) Whenever I do something boneheaded (like when I wrote, recently, about taking forever to diagnose a simple missing mutex), I am reminded of my amazing capacity to not be very smart...

----

-Mick Oberlin (2015-03-06 01:41:00)

-I can't agree with your last statement more.
-I have the same issue with "Guru".
-Rather than "Rockstar", couldn't we have something that at least incorporates the features of a winning programmer?
-You know, like "Savant", "Virtuoso", or even "Gladiator"?
-I don't even really listen to Rock & Roll.

----

-Daniel Hardman (2015-03-06 07:29:41)

-Ooh, I really like "virtuoso."
-Gladiator is an interesting one, too.
-I don't usually think of what we do as a battle, but now that I think about it, I do talk about having "battlescars"...

----

-David H (2015-03-06 11:37:00)

-Daniel, I'm really glad you wrote this post.
-I wish more people, especially managers, understood that a prima donna developer really undermines their organization and can torpedo their results.
-In one group I was in (company name shall remain anonymous) we had three "rock stars" on the same team all ignoring the others and writing redundant code at rapid velocity.
-They impressed the boss with their short-term results and then quit or changed to another group before the consequences had time to catch up to them.
-I got to clean up the mess.

-Oh, to add to your list: "unicorn developers."
-Heaven help us.